poisa/Settings/README.md

 If you do this, you will get an exception `Poisa\Settings\Exceptions\UnknownDataType` with the message `No serializable registered to work with UserPreferences`.
 This means that we need to create and register a new Serializer so that Settings can know how to work with this class.

-The first step in creating a Serializer is to have our class implement `Poisa\Settings\Serializers\Serializer`.
-This will require us to implement all its methods.
+So, to teach Settings how to work with your own data types you need to:

+1. Create a Serializer class.
+2. Register it with Settings.

+###### Create a Serializer class
+A Serializer class is just a regular class that implements the methods in the `Poisa\Settings\Serializers\Serializer` interface.
+It is recommended that this class be a standalone class whose sole purpose is to serialize and unserialize our own data type but in reality it can be any class, even our own data class.

+In this example we'll create a dedicated class.
+Since our data type class is called `UserPreferences`, let's call the Serializer class `UserPreferencesSerializer`.
+We'll put this in the root namespace but you will want to create a namespace for all your Serializer classes just to keeps things tidy.

 > Note: All the methods in the Serializer interface have been thoroughly documented in the source code.
-For the sake of brevity, all the method comments have been stripped in the following example.
+For the sake of brevity, all the method comments have been stripped in the following example and only comments relevant to our own implementation were left.

 Now our class looks like this: